-LAW 101, LAW 110, LAW 210, and LAW 220
+LAW 101, LAW 110, LAW 210 and LAW 220; OR 45 credits of 100 level or higher coursework

 CALENDAR DESCRIPTION

 This course will look at the document discovery process as it relates to document preservation, collection, review, and production with a particular focus on electronic discovery tools.
 Students will be provided with access to a working database of documents that is set up for a mock client.
 The database that students will use contains thousands of documents.
 Based on the mock client's needs, students will learn how to build, manipulate, support and maintain the database.
 Students will gain the ability to understand and use e-discovery tools that are necessary in the legal industry, particularly with respect to litigation.